camp0/aiengine/README.md

 Using AIEngine
 ---------------

-To use AIEngine(reduce version) just execute the binary aiengine or use the python binding.
+To use AIEngine(reduce version) just execute the binary aiengine or use the python/ruby binding.

 	luis@luis-xps:~/c++/aiengine/src$ ./aiengine -h
 	aiengine 1.2